Webbers Piece

 How do I extend my lease?

-If you are a shared owner or leaseholder you will have a lease for your property.
-A lease is a contract that allows you to use a property for a specified term, normally 99 or 125 years.
-The original lease term will decrease over time and as the term gets shorter you may be in a position where you will need to increase the length of the term of the lease.
+If you're a shared owner or leaseholder, you'll have a lease for your home.
+A lease is a contract that allows you to use the home for a specified term, normally 99 or 125 years.
+The original lease term will decrease over time and as the term gets shorter you may be in a position where you'll need to increase the length of the term of the lease.

-Under the requirements of the Leasehold Reform, Housing and Urban Development Act 1993, we are required to extend your lease for 90 years plus the remaining life of your existing lease (e.g. if you still have 70 years left on your lease your new lease will be for 70 years + 90 years = 160 years).
-You will be responsible for your legal fees as well as reasonable costs incurred with extending the lease.
+Under the requirements of the Leasehold Reform, Housing and Urban Development Act 1993, we are required to extend your lease for 90 years plus the remaining life of your existing lease (eg if you still have 70 years left on your lease your new lease will be for 70 years + 90 years = 160 years).
+You'll be responsible for your legal fees as well as reasonable costs incurred with extending the lease.

-If you don’t qualify for a statutory right to extend your lease, Magna will be happy to consider a request to extend outside of the statutory regime.
+If you don’t qualify for a statutory right to extend your lease, we will be happy to consider a request to extend outside of the statutory regime.
 This applies to shared ownership leases too.
-In such cases, you would need to cover the cost of Magna obtaining a valuation to determine the price for the additional years and you would also need to cover Magna’s legal fees as well as your own for documenting the extension.
+In such cases, you would need to cover the cost of us obtaining a valuation to determine the price for the additional years and you would also need to cover our legal fees as well as your own for documenting the extension.

 Please note that there will be an increase in the premium payable for the extension where the remaining term of the lease has dropped below 80 years.